We create music.

 If you plan to hire your own musicians and singers and create an original recording of a copyrighted song, then you need the permission of only the music publisher.

 ASCAP does not license recording rights.
-Recording rights for most publishers are represented by the Harry Fox Agency:
+Recording rights for most publishers can be obtained through a variety of companies, including:

 The name and address of the record company should appear on the record label.
 The Recording Industry Association of America, a trade organization for record labels, can provide you with more information on the rights of record labels.